banzaicloud/pke/README.md

 ### Other options

-You can create PKE clusters on any of the cloud providers, Vagrant, virtual machines, etc using the `pke` tool or let the [Pipeline platform](https://beta.banzaicloud.io/) do it for you, using all the complementary features as: centralized log collection, federated monitoring, autoscaling, Vault based secret management, disaster recovery, security scans and lots more.
+You can create PKE clusters on any of the cloud providers, Vagrant, virtual machines, etc using the `pke` tool or let the [Pipeline platform](https://beta.banzaicloud.io/) do it for you using all the complementary features, such as: centralized log collection, federated monitoring, autoscaling, Vault based secret management, disaster recovery, security scans and a lot more.

 - [PKE in Vagrant](/docs/vagrant.md)
 - [PKE on AWS](/docs/aws.md)